Impact of collective vibrations on quasiparticle states of open-shell odd-mass nuclei and possible interference with the tensor force: Acknowledgements

-This work has been supported by the U.S. Department of Energy under the grant DE-FG02-07ER41459, by the U.S. National Science Foundation under the grants PHY-1204486 and PHY-1404343 and by the NSCL.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award Number DE-SC0013037, by the U.S. National Science Foundation under the grants PHY-1204486 and PHY-1404343 and by the NSCL.